Quickstart

 Ethernet is plugged in but the device still reports no network

 The ALPON X4 has two RJ45 Ethernet ports.
 Use the 1 Gbps port for WAN uplink, not the 100 Mbps port (intended for downstream LAN devices).
 Confirm the connector clicks into place.
-Do not plug Ethernet into the GPIO add-on port: it is an RJ45-shaped connector but carries GPIO signals (I²C, UART, SPI, 5 V, GND), not Ethernet.
+Do not plug Ethernet into the GPIO Add-on port: it is an RJ45-shaped connector but carries GPIO signals (I²C, UART, SPI, 5 V, GND), not Ethernet, and a cable plugged into it causes permanent hardware damage.

 I cannot find the activation code or serial number